bradleyjay/datadog_test/datadog/answers.md

 ##### Step 2: VM Customization

 With the VM up and running, that's great, but the DataDog coding challenge specifically recommends running Ubuntu v.16.04.
 By default, Vagrant VM boots into Ubuntu 12.04 LTS.
-I'll change that to ensure our dependencies are in-line for the Datadog Agent.
+I changed that to ensure my dependencies were in-line for the Datadog Agent.

 Vagrant base images are called "boxes," and cloning one is how a VirtualBox environment is chosen.
 From the [Box Catalog](https://app.vagrantup.com/boxes/search?page=1&provider=virtualbox&q=ubuntu+16.04&sort=downloads&utf8=%E2%9C%93) I found [Ubuntu 16.04 LTS](https://app.vagrantup.com/ubuntu/boxes/xenial64).
-Adding the ```config.vm.box``` line to our Vagrantfile like so:
+Adding the ```config.vm.box``` line to the Vagrantfile like so:

     Vagrant.configure("2") do |config|
        config.vm.box = "ubuntu/xenial64"